 That is to say, you’d probably be hard-pressed to name another contributor.
-But while knowledge of Levine’s band mates will have little influence on your life (unless it’s the million-dollar question on some game show), being savvy about the many dietary sources of potassium—beyond the banana—may save your life.
+But while knowledge of Levine’s bandmates will have little influence on your life, being savvy about the many dietary sources of potassium—beyond the banana—may save your life.

-That’s because the mineral is crucial for the heart, kidneys, and other body organs to function normally — and most Americans don't get enough.
-In fact, a recent study found only 0.3% of the population, or 3 in every 1,000 Americans, meet the current World Health Organization's recommendation of at least 3510 mg of potassium daily.
+That’s because the mineral is crucial for the heart, kidneys, and other body organs to function normally—and most Americans don’t get enough.
+In fact, a recent study found only 0.3 percent of the population, or 3 in every 1,000 Americans, meet the current World Health Organization’s (WHO) recommendation of at least 3,510 milligrams of potassium daily.
+And the WHO’s recommendation is pretty conservative; The U.S. Federal Drug Administration (FDA) formally increased the recommended daily intake (RDI) of potassium to 4,700 milligrams, which is slated to appear on the new nutrition facts label in 2020.

-That’s a lot of potassium — about 7.5 bananas, which each provide 467 milligrams.
-The good news is you can boost your intake without overloading on bananas by getting to know these unsung potassium stars.
-They not only boast more of the nutrient than a medium banana, but also pack a number of other health benefits that boost total health:
+The good news is you can boost your potassium intake without overloading on bananas by getting to know these unsung potassium stars.
+They not only boast more of the nutrient than a medium banana, but they also pack a number of other health benefits that boost total health.
+We’ve rounded up these foods high in potassium by using the USDA National Nutrient Database.

 The ancient Egyptians believed eating mushrooms brought long life, and today’s scientists now have proof: Mushrooms, as they’re particularly rich in vitamin D, are one of the best edible immune boosters on the planet.
 In fact, one study found eating mushrooms to be as effective as a supplement at increasing and maintaining levels of vitamin D — a nutrient that plays an integral role in modulating the immune system to help fight infections and disease.
 And researchers at the University of Florida showed increased immunity in people who ate 4 ounces of cooked mushrooms every day for four weeks.

 Eat This!
-Tip: No need to splurge on exotic ‘shrooms, new research proves the humble white button mushroom has as much, and in some cases, more antioxidant properties than more expensive varieties.
+Tip: No need to splurge on exotic ‘shrooms.
+Although portobello mushrooms top the charts for potassium, the humble white button mushroom also serves up a healthy 428 milligrams of potassium and has as much, and in some cases, more antioxidant properties than more expensive varieties.

 Spinach is like that guy in high school who was the captain of every Varsity sport, the Homecoming King, the Prom King and the Valedictorian.
 Rich in muscle-building iron, detoxifying vitamin E, brain-boosting vitamin K and appetite-quashing compounds called thylakoids, the leafy green and its numerous health benefits are affirmed by study after study.
 The latest research suggests just one serving of spinach a day could fight off dementia, halting mental decline by an average of 11 years.

 Eat This!
 Tip: It’s hard to eat too much spinach.
 Stock up on a few bags at the beginning of the week and challenge yourself to sneak it into every meal.
-A handful of raw greens in one of your healthy smoothies?
-You’ll never taste it!
+We’d recommend opting for the fresh stuff over frozen.
+Cooking up a cup of frozen spinach will only fill you up with 574 milligrams of potassium—265 fewer milligrams than what you’d get by cooking down the fresh stuff.

 Eat This!
 Tip: Cooked or sun-dried tomatoes contain more bioavailable potassium and lycopene than fresh varieties.
 Look for store-bought brands without added salt or oil, and if you’re cooking your own, consider splurging on organic.
 Research suggests organic tomatoes may have higher levels of disease-fighting polyphenols and vitamin C than conventionally grown varieties.